-Leading wine company in the US state of Washington, with headquarters in Woodinville (King County).
-There is an extensive vineyard and vineyard property in the three US states California
+Leading wine company in the US in the state of Washington with headquarters in Woodinville (King County).
+There is extensive winery and vineyard ownership in the three U.S. states California

-, The origin of the company is after Prohibition in 1934, when the predecessor of today's "Château Ste Michelle" was founded under the name "National Wine Company".
-In 1954, a merger with the "Pomerelle Wine Company" and renamed "American Wine Growers".
+, The company's origins lie after prohibition in 1934, when the predecessor of today's "Château Ste Michelle" was founded under the name "National Wine Company".
+In 1954 a merger with the "Pomerelle Wine Company" and renaming to "American Wine Growers".
 Mainly fortified sweet wines were produced.
-From 1967 was the famous oenologist André Tchelistcheff
+From 1967 the famous oenologist was André Tchelistcheff

-All wineries and wineries were then merged in 1984 under the umbrella company "Stimson Lane Vineyards and Estates".
-As a result, wineries were acquired in Napa Valley, California and the portfolio expanded to its present size.
-14 Hands, Col Solare (2005), Columbia Crest (1983), Château Ste Michelle for Wines, Domaine Ste Michelle for Sparkling Wine (1996), Red Diamond (2005), Snoqualmie (2002), Northstar (2002) and Spring Valley (2005) in Washington, Erath
+All wineries and wineries were then combined in 1984 under the umbrella company "Stimson Lane Vineyards and Estates".
+As a result, wineries in Napa Valley, California were taken over and the portfolio expanded to today's size.
+These are the vineyards and wineries or wine brands 14 Hands, Col Solare (2005), Columbia Crest (1983), Château Ste Michelle for wines, Domaine Ste Michelle for sparkling wine (1996), Red Diamond (2005), Snoqualmie (2002), Northstar (2002) and Spring Valley (2005) in Washington, Erath

-(2006) in Oregon, as well as Big Ranch Vineyard, Conn Creek (1986), Hawk Crest, Herrick Vineyard, Stag's Leap Wine Cellars
+(2006) in Oregon and Big Ranch Vineyard, Conn Creek (1986), Hawk Crest, Herrick Vineyard, Stag's Leap Wine Cellars

 (2007) and Villa Mt.
 Eden (1986) in Napa Valley

 in California.
 There are also several partnerships.

 In 1995 it became a partnership with the Italian wine legend Marchese Piero Antinori